ethereum/web3.py/docs/troubleshooting.rst

 Why am I getting Visual C++ or Cython not installed error?
 ----------------------------------------------------------

-Some Windows users that do not have Microsoft Visual C++ version 14.0 or greater installed may see an error message when installing web3.py as shown below:
+Some Windows users who do not have Microsoft Visual C++ version 14.0 or greater installed may see an error message when installing web3.py as shown below:

 .. code-block:: shell